Predrag/Windows-11-Clipboard-History-For-Linux/.github/SECURITY.md

 ---

-Thank you for helping keep Win11 Clipboard History secure! 🔐
+Thank you for helping keep Windows 11 Clipboard History For Linux secure! 🔐